KamilKleina/-data-engineering-task/README.md

 # 2. Design task

 The design task is a discussion-based task.
 In preparation for it, please write down a few notes and share it with us beforehand.
+The notes are to be used as a basis for discussion - we find it easier to have a worthwhile discussion with the applicant if they jot something down beforehand as it allows us to prepare questions.
+The notes do not need to be comprehensive, they simply need to outline the answers to the questions.

-The discussion will be had with 1-2 data engineers at Formulate to answer the question:
+The discussion will be had with 1-2 data engineers to answer the question:

 > How would you design a system to validate time-based forecasts?
 > What key aspects are there to consider?